{

 Glass Foiling

-Copper foil comes in thin rolls, with one side sticky and the other side containing the copper foil.
+Copper foil is supplied in thin rolls, with one side adhesive and the other side coated in copper.

-To apply copper foil to the edge of stained glass, we use a foiling machine (see video below).
+To wrap the edges of stained glass with copper foil, we use a foiling machine (see video below).

 Soldering - Building the Stain Glass Shade

-Soldering is what joins the glass pieces together to make a complete shade.
-The process involves melting metal at 400 degrees on to the copper foil.
-The melted metal will avoid the glass and stick to the foil.
+Soldering is the technique that joins the glass pieces to form a complete shade.
+It involves melting metal at around 400 degrees onto the copper foil.
+The molten metal bonds to the foil while avoiding the glass itself.

 Wood Construction